 - Reconstruction—In this procedure, porcelain crowns are placed on teeth to make them higher and better-fitted to provide structural support for the jaw.

-- Orthodontics—If your teeth are healthy, Dr. George may recommend braces to move them into position.
+- Orthodontics—If your teeth are healthy, Dr. George may recommend Neuromuscular braces to move them into the correct position.

-You should see rapid relief from symptoms, since that’s our priority, but, the length of treatment depends on what needs to be done, and it can range from a few days to as much as a few years in the case of orthodontics.
-If Dr. George diagnoses the problem sooner, you will have a shorter course of treatment.
-If you suspect you may be suffering from TMD, please contact Dr. George today to set up your initial consultation.
+You should see rapid relief from symptoms, but the length of treatment depends on how the severity of the condition.
+When TMJD is caught early, most patients have a shorter course of treatment.
+If you suspect you have the symptoms of TMJD, please contact Dr. George today at 724-934-3422 to set up your initial consultation.